mmuratarat/mmuratarat.github.io/_pages/faq.md

 49. [What is the difference between Mahalanobis distance and Euclidean distance?](#what-is-the-difference-between-mahalanobis-distance-and-euclidean-distance)
 50. [What is the difference between Support Vector Machines and Logistic Regression?](#what-is-the-difference-between-support-vector-machines-and-logistic-regression)
 51. [What is the optimization problem for Support Vector Machines?](#what-is-the-optimization-problem-for-support-vector-machines)
+51. What does the parameter C do in SVM?
 52. [Why do we find the dual problem when fitting SVM?](#why-do-we-find-the-dual-problem-when-fitting-svm)
 53. [What is the output of Support Vector Machines?](#what-is-the-output-of-support-vector-machines)
 54. [What are the support vectors in Support Vector Machines?](#what-are-the-support-vectors-in-support-vector-machines)